Shinjuku: Economy

 Northeastern Shinjuku has an active publishing industry and is home to the publishers Shinchosha and Futabasha.
 The main store of the Books Kinokuniya bookstore chain is also located in Shinjuku.

 Demographics

-As of December 2017 Shinjuku had the highest concentration of non-Japanese citizens in Japan, and by 2012 people of Chinese citizenship became the most numerous foreign citizens in Shinjuku.
+By 2012 people of Chinese citizenship became the most numerous foreign citizens in Shinjuku.
 Previously the most common citizenship was collectively those of North and South Korea.

 Government and politics

 Like the other special wards of Tokyo, Shinjuku has a status equivalent to that of a city.
 The current mayor is Kenichi Yoshizumi.

 The ward council (区議会, kugikai) consists of 38 elected members; the Liberal Democratic Party and New Komeitō Party together currently hold a majority.
 The Democratic Party of Japan, Japanese Communist Party and the Social Democratic Party are also represented together with four independents.
 Shinjuku's city office (区役所, kuyakusho) is located on the southeastern edge of Kabukichō.

 Shinjuku is also the location of the Tokyo Metropolitan Government.
 The governor's office, the metropolitan assembly chamber, and all administrative head offices are located in the Tokyo Metropolitan Government Building.
-Technically, Shinjuku is therefore the prefectural capital of Tokyo; but according to a statement by the governor's office, Tokyo (the – as administrative unit: former – Tokyo City, the area of today's 23 special wards collectively) can usually be considered the capital of Tokyo (prefecture/"Metropolis") for geographical purposes.
-The Geographical Survey Institute (Kokudo Chiriin) names Tōkyō (the city) as capital of Tōkyō-to (the prefecture/"Metropolis").